 - Vision problems (such as blindness in one eye and double vision)

 - Loss of consciousness

-- Sense of weakness in an arm, a leg, half of the body or it can extend to the whole organism.
+- Sense of weakness in an arm, a leg to a half of the body or extended to the whole organism.

-To prevent cerebral ischemia, it is suggested to not smoke, have regular physical activities, maintain normal weight, limited alcohol consumption, a healthy diet which is low in salt, as well as regular blood pressure and blood sugar check-ups.
-When the patient is above the age of 50, it's useful to take an electrodiagram, cardiological examination (especially if you suffer from palpitations, and an ultrasound of the arteries that carry blood to the brain.
-If there are certain risk factors, through prescription antiplatelet or anticoagulant therapy can be applied.
+To prevent cerebral ischemia it is recommended not to smoke, to exercise regularly, to maintain normal weight, to limit alcohol consumption, to eat a healthy diet low in salt and regularly monitor blood pressure and blood sugar.
+Above the age of 50 it is useful to perform an ultrasound of the arteries that carry blood to the brain as well as an electrocardiogram and a cardiological examination (especially if you suffer from palpitations).
+If there are any particular risk factors, an antiplatelet or anticoagulant therapy can be prescribed.

 The diagnosis of cerebral ischemia is generally based on the analysis of clinical symptoms.
 A careful medical history can also assume the cause of ischemia, but it can be difficult to identify with certainty.

-- Analysis of laboratory testing for the possible presence of high blood pressure, anemia, polycythemia, or infections, hypercoagulable states and evaluation levels of the blood lipids.
+- Laboratory analysis testing for the possible presence of high blood pressure, anaemia, polycythaemia, or infections, hyper-coagulable states and evaluate the levels of blood lipids

-The treatment of cerebral ischemia in the acute phase involves taking medications that must be consumed within 4 hours after the event and that can promote the reopening of the occluded vessel.
-After this period they must be given antiplatelet agents or anticoagulants; adequate control of the blood pressure and blood sugar must be maintained.
-Rehabilitation should be started as soon as possible as it plays a key role.
+The treatment of cerebral ischemia in the acute phase involves medications that must be taken within 4 hours after the event, which can promote the reopening of the occluded blood vessel.
+Subsequently, the patient is prescribed antiplatelet drugs or anticoagulants.
+Additionally, it is recommended to perform regular monitoring and control of blood pressure and blood sugar levels.
+It is also recommended to start the rehabilitation process as soon as possible.